 Cultured Oil is part of a larger vision of healthy, sustainable, affordable oils and fats for home cooks, restaurants, and packaged foods.
 The online launch of Cultured Oil is the first step toward a future free of destructive vegetable oils.

 Zero Acre oil is a new type of cooking oil made by fermentation.
 We call it the “all-purpose cooking oil with a purpose” because we’re on a mission to improve human and planetary health by eliminating destructive vegetable oils from the food system.

 Vegetable oils, also known as seed oils, are bad news for both our bodies and our environment.
 As we’ve detailed previously, these oils have been linked to obesity, heart disease, cancer, diabetes, dementia, and other chronic diseases.
 They are also leading drivers of mass deforestation, biodiversity loss, and climate change.
-The problem is, they’re in nearly everything we eat, make up 20% of our daily calories, and are now the most consumed food in the world after rice and wheat [*].
+The problem is, that they’re in nearly everything we eat, make up 20% of our daily calories, and are now the most consumed food in the world after rice and wheat [*].

 To increase our years of happy, healthy life and to slow down the destruction inflicted on the environment by our food system, we want to give the world an oil change.
 We think the best way to do that is by bringing products to market that can displace vegetable oils at scale by being better than vegetable oils.
-That means creating products that aren't just better for our health and our planet but also better for our taste buds, better for chefs and home cooks, and eventually better for our wallets.
+That means creating products that aren't just better for our health and planet but also better for our taste buds, chefs and home cooks, and eventually better for our wallets.

 But it’s not enough to create a cooking oil for those who meticulously optimize their health or only seek the most sustainable solutions.
 At Zero Acre, we want to develop solutions for anyone who simply wants the best-tasting, best-performing, most affordable products on the market.